AjmerAnsari/visitor-management-system/README.md

 MYSQL_DB='visitors'

 Replace the placeholder values with your actual credentials.

-7. Run the Application
-With your virtual environment active and .env configured:
+#run in terminal:

 python app.py

 The application will typically run on http://127.0.0.1:5000/.
-If you configured it to listen on 0.0.0.0 for phone access, you can use your computer's local IP address (e.g., http://192.168.1.100:5000/).

 Usage
 Login: Access the application in your browser.
 You will be redirected to the login page.
 Use the default admin credentials (username: admin, password: admin - if you used the default hash provided in schema.sql).